ldrobnik/10dlc/README.md

 Some notes:

-- I revised the title to make it more informative.
+- I changed the title to make it more informative.
 - I restructured the article into three top-level sections:
   - _What is 10DLC?_
   - _Registering a 10DLC brand_